Mufasahh/Bits_block/README.md

 Hello there!
 This is my attempt building a basic blockchain that implements proof of work using Rust.

-I also plan to build decentralized applications in no time.
+I also plan to build decentralized applications on Solana in no time.